 Dr. Ferreira’s clinical specialties include multi-modality treatment for skull base, brain and spinal cord tumors, schwannomas, pituitary tumors, craniopharyngiomas, neurofibromatosis type 1 and 2, chordomas and chondrosarcomas, hemangioblastomas syndromes, Von Hippel-Lindau, hemangioblastomas, skull base sinonasal tumors and cysts.

-Dr. Manuel Ferreira is the chief of Neurological Surgery Service at the University of Washington Medical Center, co-director of Skull Base and Minimally…
+Dr. Ferreira is an associate professor of Neurological Surgery at the University of Washington, Seattle.